Operational Guidelines: SWA: Rent Supplement

 A person is not entitled to a Rent Supplement if he or she:

-• Is engaged in full-time work, defined as more than 29 hours a week unless the applicant has been deemed as eligible for the Rental Accommodation Scheme by the local housing authority (see Section 4.1)
+- Is engaged in full-time work, defined as 30 hours or more a week unless the applicant has been deemed as eligible for the Rental Accommodation Scheme by the local housing authority

-• Has made an application for asylum under the Refugee Act, 1996 and such application is awaiting final decision by the Minister for Justice and Equality and Law Reform
+- Has made an application for international protection and is awaiting final decision by the Minister for Justice, Home Affairs and Migration

 Rent Supplement is not payable where the department has been notified by a housing authority that your property is not compliant with housing standards.
 Your accommodation must be able to meet the statutory minimum standards set out in law.
 These are prescribed in regulations made under Section 18 of the Housing (Miscellaneous Provisions Act) 1992.